GaloisInc/smaccmpilot-build/smaccmpilot-odroid.md

 defconfig.
 Remember to turn on Camkes read/write caching to cut down on build times.

+### TODO: fastboot instructions, including how to get fastboot

 ## Build the Pixhawk app

 ```